tomfuller71/BlackJack/README.md

-## BlackJack
+# BlackJack
 Simple Terminal based Black Jack game.

-# v1:
+## v1:
-- Player enters name and then the inital amount of chips they want to buy.
+- Player enters name and then the initial amount of chips they want to buy.
 - Player goes first.
   - Player inputs the bet amount (limit of their balance).
   - Player can Hit, Stand or Double depending on state of hand and his chip balance.